kfrancis/ChargifyDirectSampleDotNet/README.md

 2. Uses the Call API endpoint to fetch information to display a receipt

 ##Demo##
-This code has been deployed to https://chargify-direct-sample.azurewebsites.net/ for your convenience.
+This code has been deployed [here](https://chargify-direct-sample.azurewebsites.net) for your convenience, so you can create test subscriptions.

-You can try the update endpoint here: https://chargify-direct-sample.azurewebsites.net/Home/Update/6548218
+You can try a sample live update endpoint [here](https://chargify-direct-sample.azurewebsites.net/Home/Update/6548218).

 For v1 API access, try the [Chargify.NET wrapper](http://chargify.codeplex.com).